Improved perturbative QCD study of the decay $B_c^+ \to \eta_c L^+$: Numerical Results and Discussions

-In order to understand this peculiar feature in the $B_c^+ \to \eta_c S^+$ decays, the related decay amplitudes calculated in the iPQCD formalism are presented explicitly in Table~\ref{tab:DecAmps}.
-Evidently different to the $B_c^+ \to J/\psi S^+$ decay amplitudes as shown in Table~II of~\cite{Liu:2023kxr}, the originally naive anticipation of constructive interferences between the nonfactorizable-emission diagrams Fig.~\ref{fig:fig1}(c) and \ref{fig:fig1}(d) with anti-symmetric leading-twist distribution amplitude of light scalars does not appear.
+To understand this peculiar feature in the $B_c^+ \to \eta_c S^+$ decays, the related decay amplitudes calculated in the iPQCD formalism are presented explicitly in Table~\ref{tab:DecAmps}.
+For effective and clear clarifications, we also quote the available $B_c^+ \to J/\psi S^+$ decay amplitudes~\cite{Liu:2023kxr} and present them in Table~\ref{tab:DecAmps} simultaneously.
+Evidently, the originally constructive interferences to the $B_c^+ \to J/\psi S^+$ BRs between the nonfactorizable-emission diagrams in Figs.~\ref{fig:fig1}(c) and \ref{fig:fig1}(d) with antisymmetric leading-twist distribution amplitude of light scalars do not appear in the $B_c^+ \to \eta_c S^+$ modes.
 In contrast, the sharply destructive interferences result in much smaller decay amplitudes as exhibited in the third column of Table~\ref{tab:DecAmps}.
 Furthermore, the destructions in $S1$ are heavier than those in $S2$ for the $B_c^+ \to \eta_c (a_0(1450), K_0^*(1430))^+$ decays.
-Because of the allowed $SU(3)$ symmetry breaking effects, the comparably large factorizable-emission contributions, though which are really suppressed to the $B_c^+ \to \eta_c (P, V)^+$ decays, lead to further significant destructions between the decay amplitudes of factorizable-emission and nonfactorizable-emission topologies in these $B_c^+ \to \eta_c S^+$ decays.
-However, it should be stressed that, due to the light quark masses objectively satisfying the relation, that is, $m_s \gg m_{d} \sim m_u$, the evidently larger factorizable-emission contributions induced by the vector decay constants $f_{\kappa^+}, f_{K_0^*(1430)^+} \propto (m_s - m_u)$~\cite{Cheng:2005nb} are therefore produced in $B_c^+ \to \eta_c (\kappa, K_0^*(1430))^+$ channels, relative to the factorizable-emission amplitudes in $B_c^+ \to \eta_c a_0(980, 1450)^+$ modes proportional to the value of $(m_d- m_u)$, namely, tiny broken isospin symmetry.
+The situation is very contrary to that in the $B_c^+ \to J/\psi S^+$ decays~\cite{Liu:2023kxr}.
+Due to allowed $SU(3)$ symmetry-breaking effects, the comparably large factorizable-emission contributions, although evidently suppressed relative to those of $B_c^+ \to \eta_c (P, V)^+$, lead to further significant destructions between the decay amplitudes of factorizable-emission and nonfactorizable-emission topologies in these $B_c^+ \to \eta_c S^+$ decays.
+However, it should be stressed that, due to the light quark masses objectively satisfying the relation, that is, $m_s \gg m_{d} \sim m_u$, the apparently larger factorizable-emission contributions induced by the vector decay constants $f_{\kappa^+}, f_{K_0^*(1430)^+} \propto (m_s - m_u)$~\cite{Cheng:2005nb} are therefore produced in $B_c^+ \to \eta_c (\kappa, K_0^*(1430))^+$ channels, relative to the factorizable-emission amplitudes in $B_c^+ \to \eta_c a_0(980, 1450)^+$ modes proportional to the value of $(m_d- m_u)$, namely, tiny broken isospin symmetry.
+The above iPQCD results predicted for the $B_c^+ \to \eta_c S^+$ decays await the future experimental tests, which could help us to further explore the complicated QCD dynamics potentially.